 It can be a scary experience when a dog growls or snaps at you as you walk past them at meal time.
 Food guarding, or resource guarding, can be directed at other dogs or humans, or both.
 In this article we will be speaking about food guarding toward humans.

-While this article will give you an idea as to why your dog is behaving this way as well as a brief outline on how to address this issue.
-I want to be absolutely clear that this behaviour should not be addressed without the guidance of a trainer or behaviourist experienced in this type of issue as poor handling of the situation can result in injuring to any party involved.
+While this article will give you an idea as to why your dog is behaving this way as well as a brief outline on how to address this issue, I want to be absolutely clear that this behaviour should not be addressed without the guidance of a trainer or behaviourist experienced in this type of issue as poor handling of the situation can result in injury to any party involved.

 The Dog’s Mindset

-There is a common misguided theory that the dog is guarding it’s food because it thinks it is the “alpha” in the house and it must put the human in it’s place when they try to come near the food, however this is not the case.
+There is a common misguided theory that the dog is guarding it’s food because it thinks it is the “alpha” in the house and it must put the human in it’s place when they try to come near the food, however this is not the case (in most cases).
 A food aggressive dog is actually quite afraid; feeling threatened by your presence.
 They are worried that you are trying to take the last meal they will ever eat so they feel they need to protect the food to survive.

-In order to help a dog overcome this fear, you need to change how the dog perceives your presence when fod is available.
+In order to help a dog overcome this fear, you need to change how the dog perceives your presence when food is available.
 To do this it is important to understand your dog’s critical distance threshold.

 Critical Distance Threshold

 When a dog is reactive to a certain stimulus (in this situation it is a human/dog approaching while eating) there is a distance at which the dog is on the edge of reacting vs not reacting.
 Closer and the dog will show signs of reactivity but further they are fine.
-This is the critical distacne threshold (CDT).
+This is the critical distance threshold (CDT).
 Some dogs have a CDT of 1-2 metres while others may be 50m from their trigger stimulus.

 Signs of Going Over Threshold